What is this?

 Upgrades

-Creating an upgrade system was the most interesting thing I wanted to add to the game.
-I wanted to understand how to effectively add upgrades that feel good and can react to other upgrades to create synergies.
+Creating an upgrade system was the most interesting feature I wanted to include in the game.
+I aimed to understand how to design upgrades that feel satisfying to use and can interact with one another to create meaningful synergies.

 Prototype 1

-I got the core gameplay loop working with, enemies spawning, countdown timer affecting enemy spawns, player can shoot, collect exp, level up, and gain upgrades.
+I got the core gameplay loop working, including enemy spawning, a countdown timer affecting enemy spawns, player shooting, collecting experience, leveling up, and gaining upgrades.

-I was worried intially about the upgrades because I haven't made a system like this before but it ended up being easier than I thought.
-Most of the upgades came naturally from variables already set in the game, like player speed and fire rate.
-There were a couple I created, such as the bullet fan for a shotgun, and penetration.
+I was initially concerned about implementing the upgrade system because I had never created one before, but it turned out to be easier than expected.
+Most upgrades came naturally from variables already present in the game, like player speed and fire rate.
+There were a few custom upgrades I added, such as a bullet fan for a shotgun and projectile penetration.

 What was learned

-Even though the upgrades were figured out, at this point every time the player leveled up, a random upgrade was chosen.
-The same upgrade could stack multiple times but you never knew what you got until unless the effect was obvious in game.
+At this stage, every time the player leveled up, a random upgrade was assigned.
+The same upgrade could stack multiple times, and players often did not know what they had received unless the effect was immediately obvious in-game.

 Prototype 2

-This was the next stage of A Murder of Crows development.
-With prototype 2 I fixed a lot of the problems with game feel and added missing some of the missing features I want in the game like meaningful upgrades.
+This marked the next stage of development for A Murder of Crows.
+With Prototype 2, I addressed many of the issues with game feel and added some of the missing features I had wanted, such as meaningful upgrades.

-At this point, the MVP gameplay wise was completed and we could focus on polish.
-Also, we created the first build of the game which is now posted on itch.io as A Murder of Crows V0.1.
+At this stage, the MVP gameplay was complete, allowing us to focus on polishing the game.
+We also created the first playable build, which is now available on itch.io as A Murder of Crows V0.1.

 https://jokera249.itch.io/a-murder-of-crows

-When thinking about Upgrade design, I really like systems feel impactful with every upgrade, as opposed to upgrades systems that just give a small stat boost that you barely notice.
-20 Minutes Till Dawn has some of this, but the game that really inspired me about this was Hunt: Showdown 1889.
-They have a perk system and each one feels significant when they are applied.
+When thinking about upgrade design, I really like systems where every upgrade feels impactful, rather than systems that only provide small, barely noticeable stat boosts.
+20 Minutes Till Dawn includes some of this, but the game that really inspired me was Hunt: Showdown 1889, which has a perk system where each upgrade feels meaningful when applied.

-In 20 Minutes Till Dawn, they have mini upgrade trees that follow a specific effect family and I wanted to try something similar.
-Here I made upgrades trees based off of the upgrades I made for prototype 1.
+In 20 Minutes Till Dawn, they use mini upgrade trees that follow specific effect families, and I wanted to try something similar.
+For this, I created upgrade trees based on the upgrades I designed for Prototype 1.

 Upgrades